-I am currently a Senior Lecturer in Globalisation and Political Economy and ESRC Future Research Leader in the Global Development Institute.
+I am currently a Senior Lecturer in Globalisation and Political Economy in the Global Development Institute.
 An economic geographer by training (PhD, Clark University), I have been based at Manchester since September 2013.

 My research explores the changing geographies of global development, with a specific focus on South-South trade and the pharmaceutical industry.
 Originally from Ireland, I have lived in the USA (and now the UK) and conducted research for various periods of time in India, Kenya, Uganda, Tanzania, Ghana and South Africa.

-I currently have a major ESRC Future Research Leader Award to support my project on "India's pharmaceuticals, local production and public health security in sub-Saharan Africa: a comparative study".
+I have recently completed a major ESRC Future Research Leader Award to support my project on "India's pharmaceuticals, local production and public health security in sub-Saharan Africa: a comparative study".
 This is a 3 year award (Sept.
-2016-Aug.
-2019) to conduct a comparative study of Indian pharmaceuticals and locally manufactured medicines in sub-Saharan Africa (also supported by a Hallsworth Research Fellowship from the Faculty of Humanities at The University of Manchester).
+2016-Jan 2020) to conduct a comparative study of Indian pharmaceuticals and locally manufactured medicines in sub-Saharan Africa (also supported by a Hallsworth Research Fellowship from the Faculty of Humanities at The University of Manchester).

 2016-2018 Lecturer in Globalisation and Political Economy, Global Development Institute, University of Manchester.